semjerome/Jerome/README.md

 The main functionality of our system is to provide an incident report on user's mobile device in case of an accident.
 Information that the user saves on the application can then be used by them for their insurance company.
-The hardware will provide the video feed as well as the coordinates of the report.
+The hardware will provide the video feed as well as the location of the report through the use of gps.

 #### 2.2.2 Extra Requirements

-Internet connection is needed for the hardware device for it to be able to send the report, video and location, to the database.
-Implementation of battery powered raspberry pi will also be needed for it to be placed inside the car.
+Internet connectivity is required for the hardware device for it to be able to send the report, video, and location to the database.
+The Raspberry Pi will be powered by having it connected to the car itself.
-(Jerome please confirm)

 #### 2.2.3 Best Performance